For Mentors

 - If you accept, contact information is emailed to both parties.

-Close Students are expected to initiate contact with you once the match is made.
-We encourage the students to send an introductory email to you.
-Sometimes students are nervous, or intimidated to reach out, however, so if you don’t hear from your mentee, please send them an email.
+Close As a mentee-led Program, mentees are expected to initiate contact with you once you have accepted their request.
+We encourage mentees to send an introductory email to begin this process.
+Sometimes mentees can be nervous, or not confident to reach out.
+If you don’t hear from your mentee, we ask you to please send them an email.

-If the student does not respond to your message(s), please contact the IMP program staff.
+If your mentee does not respond to your message(s), please contact the IMP team.

-Once you have officially accepted your mentee, you can begin collaborating as soon as you would like!
-We suggest getting together as soon after the match as feasible, and don't forget to make plans with your mentee to attend the annual Mentoring Celebration events!
+Once you have officially accepted your mentee, you can begin collaborating as soon as you like!
+We suggest getting together as soon after the match as feasible, and encourage you to make plans with your mentee to attend any Program networking events.

-We strongly suggest that you have a conversation early on in the relationship, either in-person, over the phone or online.
+We strongly suggest that you have a conversation early on in the relationship, either in-person, over the phone or online and encourage mentees to initiate this.
 This personal interaction will go far in creating a connection and setting up a good foundation for your relationship.
 Here are some guidelines for the conversation:

-- Tell the mentee that you are excited about being their mentor!
-Sharing your enthusiasm will help reassure them that you are committed to making the relationship succeed.
+- Tell your mentee that you are excited to work with them!
+Sharing your enthusiasm will help reassure them that you are committed to helping the relationship succeed.

 - Build rapport with your mentee by asking questions about their background and experiences.

-- It is important at the beginning of the relationship to talk about expectations and goals for the mentoring experience.
-Make sure to either start this dialogue in this first conversation or set up another time to do so.
-You can use our IMP Mentoring Agreement which helps guide this process.
+- It is important at the beginning of the relationship to talk about expectations and goals for the mentoring partnership.
+Matched pairs can either start this dialogue in this first conversation or set up another time to do so.
+Our IMP Mentoring Agreement is a useful resource to guide this process.

 Close Every mentoring relationship is unique.
-In fact, there is so much to learn that there are entire books devoted to how to build a mentoring relationship.
-Below are just a few guidelines on what to do in the beginning stages of your relationship.
+In fact, there is so much to learn that there are many entire books devoted to the topic of building an effective mentoring relationship.
+Below are just a few guidelines on setting goals and expectations for your mentoring partnership.

 Set Goals with Your Mentee

-- Setting goals with your mentee at the beginning of the relationship is critical because it gives direction to the relationship and informs you in how to help the mentee.
-Use our Mentoring Agreement as a reference.
+- Setting goals with your mentee at the beginning of the relationship is critical because it sets the direction for your partnership and provides insight on the best ways to support your mentee.
+Use our Goal Setting Guide as a reference.

 - If your mentee doesn’t know his/her goals, this can be your first mentoring moment.
 You can ask questions such as “What made you sign up for the mentoring program?” or “What about my profile stood out to you?” or “What are your specific concerns and questions right now?” or simply “How can I help you?”
-Use our Goal Setting Worksheet, if needed.
+Our Goal Setting Guide outlines other helpful questions and goal-setting models to explore.

-- Remember, goal setting is a process, so make a point to check in and ask the mentee if their priorities are changing or evolving.
+- It is common for goals to evolve over time, so make a point to check in and ask your mentee if their priorities are changing as they learn more about their industry.

 Set Expectations with Your Mentee